-Bidding documents usually provide that the Borrower may reject all bids.
-However, all bids shall not be rejected and new bids invited on the same specifications solely for the purpose of obtaining lower prices in the new bids, except in cases where the lowest evaluated bid exceeds the cost estimates by a substantial amount.
-Rejection of all bids may also be justified when (a) no bid is substantially responsive to the bidding documents or (b) there is a lack of competition.
-If all bids are rejected, the Borrower shall review factors that made such rejection necessary and consider either revision of the specifications or modification of the project (or the amounts of work or items in the original invitation to bid), or both, before inviting new bids.
-Where exceptional circumstances justify this, the Borrower may, as an alternative to rebidding, negotiate with the lowest evaluated bidder (or, failing a satisfactory result of such negotiation, with the next-lowest evaluated bidder) to try to obtain a satisfactory contract.
+- (1) Bidding documents usually provide that the Borrower may reject all bids.
+Rejection of all bids may be justified when (a) the lowest evaluated bid exceeds the cost estimates by a substantial amount, (b) no bid is substantially responsive to the bidding documents or (c) there is a lack of competition.
+However, all bids shall not be rejected solely for the purpose of obtaining lower prices in the new bids to be invited on the same specifications. - (2) If all bids are rejected, the Borrower shall review factors that made such rejection necessary and consider either revision of the specifications or modification of the project (or the amounts of work or items in the original invitation to bid), or both, before inviting new bids. - (3) Where exceptional circumstances justify this, the Borrower may, as an alternative to rebidding, negotiate with the lowest evaluated bidder (or, failing a satisfactory result of such negotiation, with the next-lowest evaluated bidder) to try to obtain a satisfactory contract.

-- Since bid price is considered to be the "market price" so long as the competitiveness was assured throughout the bidding process, the application of this Section should be adopted only in case no other alternative is available. - 2.
-The Borrower may reject all the bids, if: (i) no bid is within an extent that can be adjusted by clarification to meet the Borrower's request (specification, etc.); (ii) only one bidder submits a bid, and competition does not actually exist; or (iii) the lowest bid price greatly exceeds the price expected by the Borrower (the price expected here may not be an unreasonably low price determined one-sidedly by the Borrower, but should be a price reasonably agreed upon with JBIC such as the price for the calculation of the loan amount, result of detailed design, or other proper measures for estimation).
+Since bid price is considered to be the "market price" so long as the competitiveness was assured throughout the bidding process, the application of this Section should be permitted only in case no other alternative is available.

+(01) The Borrower may reject all the bids, if: a) no bid is within an extent that can be adjusted by clarification to meet the Borrower's request (specification, etc.); b) competition does not actually exist; or c) the lowest bid price greatly exceeds the price expected by the Borrower (the price expected here may not be an unreasonably low price determined one-sidedly by the Borrower, but should be a price reasonably agreed upon with JICA such as the price for the calculation of the loan amount, result of detailed design, or other proper measures for estimation).
 In other words, bids should not be invited again solely for the purpose of obtaining a lower price.
 As the purpose of this Section is to prevent bidding from becoming meaningless due to a repeated invitation of new bids by a Borrower hoping for a further reduction in the price, this does not mean that the Borrower is not prohibited from inviting new bids for proper reasons other than the above.
 What constitutes "proper reasons" should be judged case by case.
-They include, for example, the case where the BANK cannot consider the bidding to be fair and proper and the Borrower may suffer disadvantage, though there is no fault on the Borrower's part.
+They include, for example, the case where JICA cannot consider the bidding to be fair and proper and the Borrower may suffer disadvantage, though there is no fault on the Borrower's part.
 (For example, regarding impartiality of a consultant vis-à-vis a contractor, where the relationship with the contractor is not made clear in the history of the consultant in the consulting contract, and the company concerned participated in the bidding and submitted the "lowest evaluated bid" while the Borrower did not recognize the relationship.)